|Front Office biographies

 A leader in the Kansas City community, Moore is a regular speaker at numerous community events each year.
 In 2013, Moore started the "C" You In the Major Leagues Foundation.
 It was created to support youth baseball, education, families in crisis and faith-based programs and organizations.

 Moore was a member of the Board of Directors of the NAIA's Champions of Character program from 2007-10.
 The program instills an understanding of character values in sport and provides practical tools for student-athletes, coaches and parents to use in modeling exemplary character traits.
+Following the 2014 season, Moore was named the Kansan of the Year by the Native Sons and Daughters of Kansas, elected to the Kansas Baseball Hall of Fame and tabbed the Alumnus of the Year at George Mason University.
+He was also named the "Executive of the Year" by the Kansas City Sports Commission.

 close window print window